nanotheorygroup/kaldo-examples/density_functional_theory/magnesium_oxide_dft_d3q/README.md

-# Computing Thermal Conductivity of Magnesium Oxide with and w/o NAC:
+# Computing Thermal Conductivity of MgO with and w/o NAC:

 >Input data descriptions for each executable in Quantum Espresso (QE) can be found [here](https://www.quantum-espresso.org).
 > Additional information regarding the use of d3q can be found [here](https://anharmonic.github.io/d3q).